The (de)-confinement transition in tachyonic matter at finite temperature: Tachyon Condensation and Confinement

 Plotting the results from equations (\ref{50}) and (\ref{51}) in Figs.~\ref{Fig1} and \ref{Fig2} we assumed that $\alpha=1$, $\lambda=1$, with this, we get, $g/4\pi=1$, $N_{c}\gg1$ and $c=0$.

-The net potential for the linear confinement and Coulombian-like regimes is depicted in Fig.~\ref{Fig1}.
-At non zero temperatures $T<T_{c}$, the potential rises linearly as expected, but the slope decreases with steady increase in temperature from $T=0$ to $T=T_{c}$, where the slope approaches zero.
-This represents an increase {in the free energy} and a decrease in the interactions between the quarks and gluons as temperature increases.
-At $T=T_{c}$ the potential approaches a constant given by $V(r,T)\equiv \dfrac{1}{2}$.
-This shows a rise in the energy and a reduction in the interactions of the gluons, making it free (asymptotically) in the hadrons.
-Fig.~\ref{Fig2} shows the sharp decrease in $\sigma(T)$ (the coefficient of the linearly increasing potential) with $T/T_{c}$, vanishing at $T=T_{c}$.
+The static potential for the confinement regimes is depicted in Fig.~\ref{Fig1}.
+At non zero temperatures $T\leq T_{c}$, the potential rises linearly as expected, but the slope decreases with steady increase in temperature from $T=0$ to $T\simeq T_{c}$, where the slope approaches zero.
+This represents an increase {in the energy} and a decrease in the interactions between the quarks and the gluons as temperature increases.
+At $T\geq T_{c}$ the confinement vanishes and showing a rise in the energy and a reduction in the interactions of the quarks and the gluons, making them free (asymptotically) in the hadrons.
+Fig.~\ref{Fig2} shows a sharp decrease in $\sigma(T)$ (the coefficient of the linearly increasing potential) with $\sigma $ vanishing at $T=T_{c}$.